Knot tying progress and updates

 The truckies hitch is a version of the trucker's hitch that's based on the sheepshank.
 Actual truckers prefer a truckies hitch to cinch down loads because the sheepshank loop unties easily (maybe too easily if you overload it) even when wet and frozen and will not damage the rope.

 Toggles are useful.
 Add a toggle to a hanging line to hang items from, eg, a field-expedient pot holder or clothes hanger.
 It can be used as a temporary handle on the working end, eg, of a trucker's hitch, to pull a line tight.
+A toggle can be used to lock a (sliding) loop that's threaded through a 2nd (fixed) loop, usually under tension like a clothing button.
 A toggle may also be used as a quick-release pin to easily undo a knot that's been under a lot of tension.
-Insert the toggle at the knot's gripping point so that it grips on the toggle.
+Insert the toggle at the knot's gripping point so that it grips on the toggle, instead.
 When the tension is eased and the toggle is pulled out, the knot should be loose enough to take apart easily.
-A simple toggle-specific knot is the Marlinespike hitch; it's really just a slip knot with an object stuck through the bight.
+A toggle is commonly used in a slipped half hitch and other slipped knots to prevent the working end from pulling out and unraveling the knot.
+A simple toggle-specific knot is the Marlinespike hitch, which is really just a slip knot with an object stuck through the bight.

 The Marlinespike hitch and bowline on a bight are intimidating because they're not straightforward to tie.
 They each have a step that reverses or flips over the line in a way that seems like a magic trick.
 Despite tying them numerous times, I still don't grasp how the reversal or flip works mechanically.
 Because the mechanical principles are a mystery, I cargo-cult the steps by rote, so it's easy to forget them.
 It's frustrating.